shedinnmarble/CSharp_N_Layer_Demo/README.md

 # C# Enterprise Application Project Structure

-This is a highly scalable project structure, it enables you to customize your project in all direction.
+This is a highly scalable project structure, it enables you to customize your project in all direction. please leave a comment if you have any question related to this project, I'll try my best to answer you.
 Technologies used include:
 * .NET 4.6.1
 * ASP.NET MVC5